Kernix13/javascript-cheat-sheet/string-array-examples.md

 ### Basic sort

-Sorts an array in ascending order and **returns the sorted array**.
+Sorts an array in ascending order and **<ins>returns the sorted array</ins>**.
 When no arguments are passed, numbers are sorted as strings.
 Mutates the array.
 Can be used on strings.

 If you use the spread operator to access the array, the original array is not mutated; otherwise it is.
 Same with `reverse()`.
 Note, don't use a callback function for sorting text.
 Also, check out [MDN sort description](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort#description) for how to sort by the key of an object.